Search

 3 units (fi 6)(FIRST, 0-6L-0)

 Subject areas include design and culture; human factors; social, environmental and economic implications of design; appropriate technologies; production considerations processes; communication skills and collaborative dynamics; human factors; the psychology of design; material properties and applications for fabrication and production; market considerations.
 Projects are 2-D, 3-D and computer-based.
-Prerequisites: DES 401 and consent of Department.
-BDes Students must enroll in DES 501 in second term.
-Note: Not open to students with credit in DES 570.
+Prerequisites: DES 500 or consent of the Department Note: Not open to students with credit in DES 570.

 3 units (fi 6)(FIRST, 0-6L-0)